Pomax/node-flickrapi/README.md

 ```

 The flickrapi package will now be able to authenticate with Flickr
-without constantly needing to ask you for permission.
+without constantly needing to ask you for permission to access data.